cjdtppmm/old.jagira.github.com/about.markdown

 title: "About - Jigar Patel"
 ---

 Howdy!
-I am [Jigar](http://jigarpatel.in).
-I am a 25 year old <span style="text-decoration: line-through">programmer</span> technology guy from India.
+I am [Jigar](http://jigarpatel.in), a 25 year old coder from India.
 I like building web applications using ruby/javascript and that earns my bread and butter.
 I used to work with [IBM](http://ibm.com) and [Vinsol](http://vinsol.com), but now I work independently, trying to